 Feed the world.
 Protect the planet.

-The College of Agriculture and Natural Resources is committed to fulfilling the tripartite mission of land grant institutions – teaching, research and extension.
+The College of Agriculture and Natural Resources fulfills the tripartite mission of land-grant institutions – teaching, research and extension.

 From wildlife conservation to crop genomics, veterinary medicine to behavioral economics, we explore every facet of our natural world.
 Join us as we search for solutions to life's grandest challenges.